Cycling Paradise of Provence - to and from Avignon

 Today you'll pedal in the gorgeous Alpilles Mountains, first passing the incredible Romanesque Chapel of St. Gabriel, which dates back to the 12th century.
 Soon, you'll begin the climb to Les Beaux, a 4 km uphill stretch to reach this lovely clifftop village.
 The spectacular view and exhilarating downhill make the climb well worth the effort!
 You'll head back towards the plains, passing the ruins of a 2000-year-old aqueduct before reaching Arles and its Roman coliseum.Day 8: Return to Avignon

-The tour ends after breakfast when you'll be taken back to Avignon.Surface and terrain
+The tour ends after breakfast when you'll be taken back to Avignon.Extensions

 Hotels